Ginolux/zoov_project/gateway/README.md

 Starting and Stopping Services
 ==============================

-* To launch the gateway service, from gateway folder, run:
+* To launch the gateway service, from the gateway folder, run:
 ```
 $ python manage.py runserver
 ```